Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

             "exclamation points, which make it sound less professional. " ),
     )
-    professionalism_example_score_4 = mlflow.metrics.genai.EvaluationExample(
+    professionalism_example_score_4 = qcflow.metrics.genai.EvaluationExample(
-        input="What is MLflow?",
+        input="What is QCFlow?",
         output=(
-            "MLflow is an open-source platform for managing the end-to-end machine learning (ML) lifecycle.
+            "QCFlow is an open-source platform for managing the end-to-end machine learning (ML) lifecycle.
 It was " "developed by Databricks, a company that specializes in big data and machine learning solutions.
-MLflow is " "designed to address the challenges that data scientists and machine learning engineers face when " "developing, training, and deploying machine learning models.", ),
+QCFlow is " "designed to address the challenges that data scientists and machine learning engineers face when " "developing, training, and deploying machine learning models.", ),